All Episodes

 Amen, bro.

-That's exactly what's happening here.
+That's exactly what's happening here, real life.

 All right, here we go.

-Lovie Smith, the coach of the Chicago Bay.
+Lovey Smith, the coach of the Chicago.

-Those were uh great games yesterday.
+Those were great games yesterday.

-Uh it uh it's gonna be a great Super Bowl, too.
+It's going to be a great Super Bowl, too.

-The horses, the horses and the bears, uh what an environmentalist wacko pick this this is gonna end up being.
+What an environmentalist wacko pick this is going to end up being.

-They're so much more than the first two African American head coaches in the Super Bowl.
+They're so much more than the first two African-American head coaches in the Super Bowl.

-These labels, folks, are balkanizing our society, and again, uh, you know, they're they're I just don't like them.
+And again, you know, I just don't like them.

-Uh we are all Americans, and only in America can anyone with talent and motivation become anything they want.
+And only in America can anyone with talent and motivation become anything they want.

-I mean, I understand all the talk about how Tony Dungy and Lovey Smith can be role models for young blacks, and oh, now I can be a coach.
+I mean, I understand all the talk about how Tony Dungy and Lovie Smith can be role models for young blacks.

-Well, that's that's why fine and dandy.
+Well, that's fine and dandy.

 I'm all for that.